Liam McCullough

-Liam McCullough (born June 5, 1997) is an American football long snapper for the Atlanta Falcons of the National Football League (NFL).
-He played college football at Ohio State and was signed as an undrafted free agent by the Las Vegas Raiders after the 2020 NFL Draft.
+Liam McCullough (born June 5, 1997) is an American professional football long snapper for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes and was signed as an undrafted free agent by the Las Vegas Raiders after the 2020 NFL draft.

 College career

-McCullough was ranked as a twostar recruit by 247Sports.com coming out of high school.
-He committed to Ohio State on June 10, 2014 after Ohio State offered a full scholarship.
+McCullough was ranked as a two-star recruit by 247Sports.com coming out of high school.
+He committed to Ohio State on June 10, 2014, after Ohio State offered a full scholarship.

 Professional career

-Las Vegas Raiders
+Las Vegas Raiders (first stint)

-McCullough signed with the Las Vegas Raiders as an undrafted free agent after the 2020 NFL Draft.
+McCullough signed with the Las Vegas Raiders as an undrafted free agent after the 2020 NFL draft.
 McCullough was released as the Raiders cut their roster to 80 players on August 3, 2020.

 Pittsburgh Steelers

-Seven days later, McCullough was signed by the Pittsburgh Steelers.
-He was released as part of final roster cuts on September 5, 2020.
+On August 27, 2020, McCullough signed with the Pittsburgh Steelers.
+He was released by Pittsburgh as part of final roster cuts on September 5.

 Las Vegas Raiders (second stint)

 On January 6, 2021, McCullough rejoined the Raiders on a reserve/future contract.
-He was waived on August 16, 2021.
+He was waived by Las Vegas on August 16.

 Atlanta Falcons

 On April 26, 2022, McCullough signed with the Atlanta Falcons.

-He re-signed with them as an exclusive rights free agent on February 22, 2023.
+He re-signed with the Falcons as an exclusive rights free agent on February 22, 2023.

+On March 6, 2025, McCullough signed a four-year contract extension with the Falcons.